blockfirm/pine-payment-server/README.md

 ```
 {
-    "id": "" (string) The ID of the created contact request
+    "id": "", (string) The ID of the created contact request
+    "from": "", (string) Pine address of the user who sent the contact request
+    "createdAt": 1550706061 (integer) When the contact request was created (unix timestamp)
 }
 ```